squidfunk/mkdocs-material/docs/plugins/privacy.md

 ### Caching

-The plugin implements an intelligent caching mechanism, ensuring that external resources are only downloaded when they're not already contained in the cache.
+The plugin implements an intelligent caching mechanism, ensuring that external assets are only downloaded when they're not already contained in the cache.
 While the initial build might take some time, it's a good idea to use caching, as it will speed up consecutive builds.